Apex-CS/apex-api-impl-demo/README.md

 ## Description

-The APEX API IMPL DEMO covers the implementation of a set of simple RESTful APIs using Spring Integration.
+The APEX API IMPL DEMO covers the implementation of a set of Flows using Spring Integration as the business logic orchestrator.
+With the intention to expose these flows through a small set of Microservices endpoints using SpringBoot.
+This repository portrays a structure for the Spring Integration Flow and various mapping stages, using different mapping tools like Mapforce and xsltToJson that also work as documentation.

+### Project Main Gateway

+getProductGateway

 ### Manual correction in response EAVEventList_v1_0_SearchEventRes.xslt :